Our WorkOaks from acorns

 Some 220,000 visitors attended with a global audience of over 100 million through televised broadcasts.

 More than 14 million people have attended the Tattoo since it began in 1950.

 It was set up and run for charitable purposes and, over the years, has gifted millions of pounds to service and civilian organisations.

-This solution started with a challenge.
 ‘Create a standout placement that can genuinely excite’